Thalisson Gabriel

-Thalisson Gabriel Pereira Moreira (born 20 January 2002), known as Thalisson Gabriel or just Thalisson, is a Brazilian footballer who plays as a central defender for Paysandu, on loan from Coritiba.
+Thalisson Gabriel Pereira Moreira (born 20 January 2002), known as Thalisson Gabriel or just Thalisson, is a Brazilian footballer who plays as a central defender for Ceará, on loan from Coritiba.

 Career

 Born in Bauru, São Paulo, Thalisson joined Coritiba's youth setup in 2018, from Grêmio.
 He made his first team debut on 18 March 2021, coming on as a first-half substitute for injured Henrique Vermudt in a 1–0 away win over União Rondonópolis, for the year's Copa do Brasil.

 On 23 September 2021, after being back to the under-20 squad, Thalisson renewed his contract with Coxa until October 2025.
 In January 2023, he was close to a move to English side Norwich City, but the move did not materialize as he was unable to receive a work permit.

 On 11 April 2023, Thalisson was loaned to Série D side Camboriú for the remainder of the year.
 A regular starter, he was recalled by Coritiba on 2 August, and made his Série A debut on 19 October, starting in a 3–0 home loss to Cuiabá.